matiasbeltramone/matiasbeltramone/README.md

 ## I'm a Enginner, Developer, and Teacher!

-- 🔭 I'm currently working as Freelancer Web Developer.
+- 🔭 I'm currently working as Software Developer.
-- 🌱 I’m currently learning Node and improving my skills on JS.
+- 🌱 I’m currently learning Node.js, Go and improving my skills on Javascript.
 - 👨‍💻 I'm working with PHP and Laravel as a main technologies.
 - 👯 I’m looking to collaborate on technology / education projects.
 - 🥅 2021 Goals: Contribute more to learning communities.